 A study of cost accounting, budget analysis, and other advanced concepts used by manufacturers and other large businesses or non-profit organizations.
 Prerequisites: MBE 203 and 204.
-Offered fall of oddnumbered years.
+Offered spring of odd-numbered years.

 348 Marketing Management: Integrated Marketing Communications (4)